beemarsh/cpp_dsa/character_array/README.md

 ```

 The additional 1 byte at the end of the array is to store a null byte `\0` that indicates end of the word.

+In C++, each word after a space is stored in separate variables.
+To store an entire sentence in a variable, we have to use `getline` function.